 Q: What’s the best parc for a couple to stay at – close to a beach and town, so no need for a car?

 A: Holiday Marina is perfect – 900 m from Port Grimaud and you’re near some stunning beaches.
-Parc also organizes transfers from Nice airport.
+The parc also organizes transfers from Nice airport.

 Q: Can you suggest some must-see places and activities for me and my husband?